|Baker Street Brewery's founder and head brewer Art Hannemann takes you

 519 Kimberton Rd (PA 113) Phoenixville PA

-them on tap at a good New Jersey bar near you.
-Once again it was tricky to find at a small strip mall
+on tap at a good New Jersey bar near you.
+Once again it was tricky to find at a small strip mall off the

-off the highway, but after a quick u-turn I was there.
-It's a nice sized restaurant with a good sized bar
+highway, but after a quick u-turn I was there.
+It's a nice sized restaurant with a good sized bar and

-and friendly locals.
-Behind the bar you can see the big 15 barrel fermenters, brew kettle and mash
+friendly locals.
+Behind the bar you can see the big 15 barrel fermenters, brew kettle and mash tun.
+A

 There were twelve beers on tap to choose from, as well as four 750ml bottles, growlers and cans to go.